Irrigation city route

 Source-backed utility record

-Austin requires annual testing for many backflow assemblies, online TMR submission through WEIRS, and City registration for BPATs in addition to TCEQ licensing.
+Austin requires annual testing for many backflow assemblies, online TMR submission through WEIRS, City registration for BPATs in addition to TCEQ licensing, current gauge calibration, and complete TMR packet details.